 Yes.
 You can submit shots to your profile and build a great portfolio at anytime, or submit shots to open Challenges.
 If the Challenge is posted by Snapwire, any buyer can purchase shots from it once it closes.
 If the Challenge is posted by a specific buyer, only this buyer can make a purchase while the Challenge is live or in review.
 Buyers can also license shots directly from our marketplace once they subscribe.
 Always strive to submit your very best high resolution shots on Snapwire so you have the best chance of selling them to potential buyers.

-We've built a leveling system that rewards creators who have success on Snapwire.
-Rewards include the ability to get invited to Requests, higher-visibility to buyers, and eventually paid commissioned shoots.
+We’ve built a leveling system that rewards creators who have success on Snapwire.
+Rewards include the ability to get invited to Requests, higher-visibility to buyers in the marketplace, and eventually paid commissioned shoots.
 The goal is to help you earn more money, improve your reputation as a creator, and allow direct relationships with buyers.
 Once you level up to Shooter status, you earn points for every major activity you do on Snapwire.
 On Snapwire, we have seven levels: Explorer, Shooter, Advanced, Expert, Elite, Pro and Master.
 Each level provides a unique perk and advances you toward further success.
 Learn more here

 Yes.
 We allow anyone to participate in Challenges so they can fully experience our product, have a chance to level up to Shooter status (where they can submit to higher priced buyer Requests), and hone in on their creation skills.